Common Personality Theories

-Sigmund Freud created the Psychoanalytic theory.
-Freud's theories shaped modern psychology as we know it, despite many of his ideas being questionable.
-According to Freud, personality is made up of instincts, such as the want for food or sex, the unconscious, and childhood influences.
+Sigmund Freud is usually credited with creating the psychoanalytic theory.
+Many of Freud's theories may have shaped modern psychology as we know it, despite many of his ideas often being viewed as questionable.
+According to Freud, personality may be made up of instincts, such as the want for food or sex, the unconscious, and childhood influences.

-Freud believed that the development of your personality might depend on the first five years.
-Your parents and environment could shape you to be the person you are, and Freud believed that as an adult, your personality and mental health could be a product of your early childhood.
+Freud generally believed that the development of your personality depends on the first five years of life.
+He believed that your parents and environment could shape you to be the person you are, and as an adult, your personality and mental health could potentially be a product of your early childhood.

-Freud's theory also relies on psychosexual development.
-The idea is that children want to receive pleasure through the desires of the id, or the part of your brain that's instinctual and cares about itself.
+Freud's theory also tended to rely on psychosexual development.
+This idea is that children may want to receive pleasure through the desires of the id, or the part of the brain that's generally instinctual and cares only about itself.
 Freud's theory on the libido was that it was your life force.
-As a child grows older, their libido changes, making what they find to be pleasurable different as well.
+As a child grows older, their libido often changes, making what they find to be pleasurable different as well.

-Let's talk about the id, ego, and superego for a second.
-He believed your personality was divided into three parts, and they were its existence.
-The id, as mentioned, is the primitive part of your brain that has the instincts for sex, aggression, and other life needs.
-The id wants to satisfy its pleasure, by all means, necessary, even if the methods used are bad.
+Freud also believed the personality could be divided into three parts, the id, ego, and superego.
+The id can be viewed as the primitive part of your brain, which has instincts for sex, aggression, and other life needs.
+The id generally wants to satisfy its pleasure by any means necessary, even if the methods used are unhealthy or harmful to others.

-Let's skip the ego for a second and talk about the superego.
-This is the part of our personality that wants to do good.
-It's our conscience, in a way, and it wants to follow all the rules of our society.
+The superego is typically the part of the personality that wants to do good.
+It can be thought of as a conscience that may want to follow all the rules of our society.
 It often has an unrealistic expectation of being good.

-The ego is what regulates these two personalities, trying to make a person behave realistically.
-Sometimes, it balances well, and other times, the superego or the id win.
+The ego may be what controls these two parts of the personality.
+Sometimes, it may balance them well, and other times, the superego or the id may take over.

-This theory says that the person is made up of different traits.
-Traits tell us how we should act, and they must be consistent regardless of the situation, but this can change from person to person.
-Some people may have the genetics to thank for their traits, while others may learn these traits over time.
-Your traits can change as well.
-These traits include:
+Trait theory basically says that a person can be made up of different traits.
+Traits may tell us how we should act, and they may be consistent regardless of the situation, but they can change from person to person.
+Some people may have genetics to thank for their traits, while others may develop their traits over time.
+These traits may include: